 7. Policy Changes

-* Contact your fund house or financial advisor to guide you for the exit process.
-You can sell it offline through AMC/distributor, online via a trading account/AMC website or even through central service providers such as Karvy and CAMS.
+- Contact your fund house or financial advisor to guide you through the exit process.
+You can sell it offline through AMC/distributor, online via a trading account/AMC website, or even through central service providers such as Karvy and CAMS.
 Do note that mutual fund units can be sold only after the lock-in period is over.

 Mutual funds are subject to the market risks.
 So, don’t be surprised if mutual funds start underperforming and your investment turns sour.
 The bottom line is that a mutual fund can under-perform even if it has a good track record and predictive value.